Here are six container gardening ideas you need to know, understand and practice in your own garden if you want your garden to look like these.

 The first thing to understand is you never use real garden soil in a container.
 It compacts under the pressure of watering and turns into concrete by mid-summer.
 This includes so-called potting soil mixes that contain garden soil I note.

-This is one of the best urls for container gardening soils I’ve seen.
-Great instructions and details.
+- This is one of the best urls for container gardening soils I’ve seen.
+Great instructions and details on how to mix your own container soil.

 Feed Your Container Plant If You Want It To Grow